djbriane/plex-mcp/README.md

 ### Finding Your Plex Token

-You can find your Plex token using one of these methods:
+You can find your Plex token in this way:

-1. **From a Web Browser**:
    - Sign in to Plex Web App
-   - Play any video
-   - Right-click and select "Get Info" or "Inspect Element"
-   - Look for a network request to the Plex server containing `X-Plex-Token=` in the URL

-2. **From Plex Web (alternative)**:
-   - Sign in to Plex Web App
-   - Press F12 to open Developer Tools
+   - Open Developer Tools
    - In Console tab, paste and run:
      ```javascript
-     window.localStorage.getItem('plex_oauth_token')
+     window.localStorage.getItem('myPlexAccessToken')
      ```

 ## Usage with Claude